To the page content

 A self-driving bus in Sweden

-Yet many developments are still coming up against technological limits.
-In bad weather such as torrential rain, fog and snow and on roads with no markings self-propelled vehicles must stay in lane and remain reliably connected.
-That task posed a challenge for the developers at Auve Tech.
+Nevertheless, many developments are currently still encountering technological limitations.
+Even in poor weather conditions such as heavy rain, fog, and snow, as well as on roads without markings, self-driving vehicles must stay in their lane and be reliably connected.
+This was a challenge that also faced the developers at Auve Tech.

 Auve Tech: Safe, Autonomous Driving With Precise Positioning

-The Estonian company Auve Tech has specialized in making driverless vehicles and autonomous systems ever since it was founded in 2019.
-Until recently it relied entirely on LiDAR technology for its self-propelled buses.
-Auve Tech shuttles used it to recognize their surroundings and calculate their position in order to identify obstacles early.
-But the technology is cost-intensive and susceptible to external influences such as bad weather.
-For additional assistance the company has now equipped its shuttles with a Precise Positioning GNSS module (PGM).
+Since its founding in 2019, the Estonian company Auve Tech has specialized in the construction of driverless vehicles and autonomous systems.
+Until recently, the company used only LiDAR technology for its self-driving buses.
+This enabled the shuttles to recognize their surroundings and calculate their own position in order to identify obstacles at an early stage.
+However, the technology is costly and susceptible to external influences such as bad weather.
+To address this, Auve Tech has now installed a Precise Positioning GNSS module (PGM) in its shuttles for the first time.

 How LiDAR Works